-That includes in Arizona, a key swing state, which Trump carried by less than four points in 2016.
+That includes in Arizona, a key swing state, which Trump carried by less than 4 percentage points in 2016.

 “I love Arizona.
 I have a lot of friends in Arizona.
 I’ve had great success over the years in Arizona,” Trump boasted as he left.

-Nonetheless, the White House has begun discussions about winding down its coronavirus task force, which has already been meeting less frequently, Vice President Mike Pence said.
+Nonetheless, the White House has begun discussions about winding down its coronavirus task force, which has already been meeting less frequently, Pence said.
 Its members have become fixtures on television sets across the nation, with Americans hungry for information and marooned at home.

 “I think we’re having conversations about that and about what the proper time is for the task force to complete its work and for the ongoing efforts to take place on an agency by agency level,” Pence said at the White House.
 He said the group could wind down its work by early June.

 “We’re now looking at a little bit of a different form, and that form is safety and opening,” Trump said in Arizona, “and we’ll have a different group, probably, set up for that.”